In this article, we go over some of the most common convertible problems, followed by an FAQ section.

-- Slow convertible top movement - If your convertible top is moving slowly, it could be due to several reasons.
+- Slow convertible top movement - If your convertible top moves slowly, it could be due to several reasons.
 Worn out lift cylinders.
 Low fluid level or air in the lines.
 Corroded relay contacts.Binding of links or cable.
 Weak car battery.

 - Convertible top won't raise or lower - The convertible pump is not getting power, or it is not working.
-Relay of fuse could be bad.
+The relay of the fuse could be bad.
 Bad convertible switch.
 Damaged or misaligned hinge.

 - Beck lid won't open - Bad limit switch.
 Low fluid level.
 Defective deck lid solenoid.
-Pump not working.
+The pump is not working.

 - Convertible top won't go down - Bad relay.
 Flow fluid level.
 Burned out motor.
 Excessive friction at hinges and linkage arms.